Below are some of our most frequently asked questions. Can’t find what you’re looking for? Please ask us firstname.lastname@example.org.

 The answer depends on your current situation.
 Our International Students page provides more details on this topic.

-Distance Learners are eligible for the Half/Full Fee Remission and $1000 Fee Remission but cannot apply for the FLAS awards.
+Online students are eligible for the Half/Full Fee Remission and $1000 Fee Remission.